The Best .45 ACP Ammo for Self Defense and Range Practice

 Bullet Expansion Diameter - Bullet expansion diameter refers to the measured diameter of the bullet upon contact.
 Unlike FMJs, hollow-point bullets expand and sometimes fracture on contact with the target.
 This is designed to increase the bullet’s overall stopping power by transferring more of the bullet's energy into your target.
 Ideally, you want the highest amount of expansion possible from your ammunition while still being sure that it falls somewhere between the 12- to 18-inch penetration depth sweet spot.

-Lucky Gunner, our go-to website for purchasing ammunition, has conducted extensive tests on the most popular self-defense ammunition.
+Lucky Gunner, our go-to website for purchasing ammunition (see review here), has conducted extensive tests on the most popular self-defense ammunition.
 They used ballistic gelatin testing to determine the average of these metrics for all their listed hollow-point ammunition.
 The .45 ACP ammo listed below was tested by firing 5 rounds of each type of ammunition using a Kahr CW45 from 10 feet away through four layers of fabric to simulate heavy clothing.

 Just like in our best 9mm ammo guide, we used this data to find our picks, then tested them to ensure they function well in a variety of our handguns.